If there’s one fish that aquarists around the world seek the most, it must be the Platinum Arowana.

 But how did the Platinum Arowana become notorious for its price?

-Popularity wise, the fish became famous in 2007 when a Singaporean fish breeder became so eager to bring this Arowana back home to the extent he didn't mind paying an enormous amount to own such a rare breed.
+Popularity wise, the "dragon" became famous in 2007 when a Singaporean fish breeder became so eager to bring this Arowana back home to the extent he didn't mind paying an enormous amount to own such a rare breed.

 Born with a platinum color, which is rare for any Arowana, made the fish so valuable and high priced.